Carole Morin finds that the self-styled ‘Hotel Astrology’ is a walk on the weird side

 I’m a danger to myself and others on wheels, having failed cycling proficiency for running over the examiner twice, and turning my headmaster’s wife into a paraplegic while trying to reverse park in the school playground.

-And I wasn’t able to walk the length of myself, having been stretched by the Kundalini yoga instructor who may have worked the rack in a Tudor torture chamber in another life; so I left the sporty show offs, Leo and Libra, to climb the mountain and enjoyed some of Florian Klinger’s asparagus risotto instead.
+And I wasn’t able to walk the length of myself, having been stretched by the Kundalini yoga instructor who may have worked the rack in a Tudor torture chamber in another life; or even in this one by the looks of her skin.
+So I left the sporty show offs, Leo and Libra, to climb the mountain and enjoyed some of Florian Klinger’s asparagus risotto instead.

 No sooner had Herr Klinger gifted me some of his pulling oil, which he harvests himself on the full moon, and I was being whistled at in downtown Twin Peaks.